When and Why to Get a Flu Shot

 Do we need to get a flu shot earlier this year?

-According to the CDC, the recommendation on usual timing of vaccination (early fall) still stands.
+The CDC recommends getting vaccinated in the fall.
 Getting a flu shot in August is too early because it could result in reduced protection against infection later in the flu season, especially for those of advanced age.

 While you don’t need to get a flu shot early, make sure you get one.
 It’s best to be vaccinated in September or October, but if you don’t get a flu shot then, it’s never too late to get the vaccine as long the flu virus is circulating in your community.
 The reason it’s recommended not to wait until later in the flu season is because the flu shot does not protect you instantaneously.
 Once you’ve received the vaccine, your body needs about two weeks to develop the desired antibodies.